 Photographic Materials

-• Gloves should be worn at all times when consulting photographic materials- we suggest nitrile gloves.
+• Gloves should be worn at all times when consulting photographic materials, we suggest using nitrile gloves.
 The natural oils in your skin will damage the image.

 • Items should be handled one at a time and by the edges only.